Explore Charlotte's Truist Field

 The roots of today's Charlotte Knights date back to 1976, when the Double-A Charlotte Orioles arrived on the scene.
 In 1988 this Southern League entity rebranded itself as the Knights, a chivalrous reference to Charlotte's "Queen City" nickname (Charlotte was named after Queen Charlotte, the wife of King George III).
 Following the 1992 season the Double-A iteration of Charlotte's team relocated to Nashville, so that a new Triple-A International League expansion franchise could take its place.

 The Triple-A Knights were a Cleveland affiliate in 1993 and '94, followed by four seasons with the Marlins.
 Charlotte's current partnership with the Chicago White Sox, now in its fourth decade, began in 1999.
-In 2021, as part of a larger organization of Minor League Baseball, all 14 teams in the International League were placed in the Triple-A East League.

 Charlotte's baseball history far predates the Orioles and Knights, however.
 From 1892 through 1972 the city hosted a number of Minor League franchises, nearly all of them named the Charlotte Hornets.
 Charlotte may be the Queen City, but during the Revolutionary War it put up a vicious defense.
 This steadfast opposition to colonial rule led British Commander Lord Cornwallis to dub it "a veritable nest of Hornets."
 The Hornets' name now lives on through the city's NBA team.
 The Knights, meanwhile, have staged numerous Hornets tribute nights featuring throwback jerseys and appearances by notable team alumni.